portapps/portapps.github.io/src/_includes/app/infos/kitty.md

 * Some configuration settings are overrided.
   * `savemod=dir`
   * `configdir=<data_path>\config`
-* Registry settings are converted to dir mode if `configdir` is empty.
+* Registry settings are converted to dir mode in `data/config` if folder is empty.